Halton, Buckinghamshire: History and development

-Medieval Halton was held by the monastery of Christchurch, Canterbury, along with Monks Risborough, and after the Reformation, passed to the Bradshawe family of Wendover and later to the Fermor family.
+Medieval Halton was held by the monastery of Christchurch, Canterbury, along with Monks Risborough, and after the English Reformation, passed to the Bradshawe family of Wendover and later to the Fermor family.
 In 1720, James Fermor sold the estate to Sir Francis Dashwood of West Wycombe.
 It remained in the Dashwood's ownership until Baron Lionel de Rothschild acquired the estate in 1851.

-In the Chiltern Hills above Halton is Halton House, a country house in the style of a French chateau, which is currently used as the main Officers' Mess for RAF Halton.
+In the Chiltern Hills above Halton is Halton House, a country house built in the Château Style, which was used as the main Officers' Mess for RAF Halton until 2025.
 It was originally built for Alfred de Rothschild in 1880.
 The RAF demolished its domed winter garden to build an accommodation block.

 Halton lies just outside the Metropolitan Green Belt so it has not been protected from postwar housing development.
 At its southern end it is contiguous with Wendover, but it retains a separate, older village centre anchored by St Michael & All Angels Church, which dates from 1813, built on the site of a 16th-century church, and a community hall.
 There is a separate, modern Catholic Church.

 The Parish also includes RAF Halton, a Royal Air Force (RAF) training station with a grass airfield used for glider training.
 Most modern housing in the village was built for RAF personnel, but some is now in private hands.
 A small shop mainly serves the RAF community.
 The base had a large military hospital employing hundreds of people, which was closed in 1995.
 The buildings remained until 2007/8 when they were demolished for the Princess Mary Gate housing scheme on land between Halton and Wendover.

+Church of St Michael and All Angels

+The present Church of England parish church was funded by the Dashwood family and built in 1813 to the design of Henry Rhodes (1779-1846) in the style of the late 12th century.
+Built of sarsen blocks, with the mortar decorated with small flint chippings, a technique known as galleting.
+It has a west tower for four bells dated 1814.
+In 1886-87 the church was restored with addition of the aisles and a remodelled chancel.
+Some monuments have been preserved from the old church, including a brass for Henry Bradschaw, who died in 1553.
+It's a Grade II listed building.

+Commonwealth War Graves

+The churchyard at St Michael's has been used for airmen's burials since 1917.
+Some 20 graves date from the First World War and nearly 90 from the Second.
+There is a Cross of Sacrifice in the main part of the churchyard, which is in the care of the Commonwealth War Graves Commission.